tejess/tejessri.github.io/_pages/about.md

 I am currently interning at Lawrence Livermore National Labs, where I am working on LLM evaluation and benchmarking.

-If you are interested in collaboration or just talking, feel free to reach out to me at tejess@uchicago.edu!
+If you are interested in collaborating or just talking, feel free to reach out to me at tejess@uchicago.edu!

 A data-driven personal website
 ======